Surfin' Safari (song): Release and reception

 Capitol A&R executive Nick Venet, who signed the group and is listed as producer on their first two albums, is quoted in the Steven Gaines book as saying regarding the release that "The biggest order Capitol had from a single market all year [1962] was from New York City - where there was no surfing.
 It sold approximately nine hundred thousand records, but not enough for a gold."

 In October 1962, the "Surfin' Safari" single was the first to be released by the band in the UK.
 However, given mediocre reviews at best, the single failed to make any impact on the charts.
 It did qualify as the Beach Boys' first international chart-topper, however.
 By the end of September it had peaked at number seven in Australia's Music Maker chart — only reaching the Billboard top 20 the following week — then in November spent three weeks at number one in Sweden (both charts cited by contemporary issues of Billboard).
-In Germany, the World Pacific Studios recording of the song was used as the single release instead of the more well-known version.
-The single failed to chart.
+In Germany, the World Pacific Studios recording of the song was issued by Ariola Records as a single in 1962.

 In January 1970, the World Pacific Studios sessions recording of the song was issued on Trip Records as the B-side of a "Surfin'" single re-issue.
 The single however failed to make any impact on the charts.

 Album and alternate releases

 The song was first released on a single 45 RPM record and then later, it was released on the band's debut Surfin' Safari album, and on a number of later 'greatest hits' compilations.
 The song's appearance on the 1993 Good Vibrations box set is sourced from the original demo tape master, lacking the fade-out added before its release as a single.

 Three takes of the early World Pacific Studios recordings of the song were eventually released on CD in 1991 on the archival release Lost & Found (1961-62) as well as subsequent re-issues of that album which featured alternate album titles.
 A live concert performance of the tune "Surfin' Safari" is featured in the short documentary "One Man's Challenge", written and directed by Dale Smallin.
-Filmed July 28, 1962 (with the same lineup as the official Capitol single) at the Azuza Teen Club, this particular visual version of the song is, according to author Jon Stebbins in The Lost Beach Boy, "The only known performance footage of the Pendleton-shirt era Beach Boys."
+Filmed July 27, 1962 (with the same lineup as the official Capitol single) at the Azuza Teen Club, this particular visual version of the song is, according to author Jon Stebbins in The Lost Beach Boy, "The only known performance footage of the Pendleton-shirt era Beach Boys."